ccapndave/ember.hx/README.md

 Ember.hx is a library for the [Haxe](http://www.haxejs.org/) programming language that allows you to write HTML5 web applications using a modern, statically typed language with full code completion and compile time error checking.
 It does this by integrating the fantastic [ember.js](http://emberjs.com/) framework with Haxe.

+If you want to dive straight into some code the code for the obligatory Todo example is at https://github.com/ccapndave/ember.hx-todos with a [live demo](http://ccapndave.github.com/ember.hx-todos/bin/) here.

 ## Why not just write Javascript like everyone else?

 ##### Some people don't like Javascript